 The Board has no policy with respect to the separation of the offices of Chairman and Chief Executive Officer.
 The Board believes that this issue is part of the succession planning process and that it is in the best interests of the Company for the Board to make a determination when it annually elects its Chairman for the upcoming year.

-When the Chairman is not an independent director, the Board believes it may be useful and appropriate to designate a “Lead Director.”
-The Governance Committee shall annually review the Lead Director position and make recommendations to the Board regarding use of the position, duties of a Lead Director, and a qualified member of the Board for election as Lead Director.
+When the Chairman is not an independent director, the Board will appoint an independent “Lead Director.”
+The Governance Committee shall recommend a qualified member of the Board for election as Lead Director.
 Unless the Board determines otherwise, the Lead Director shall:

-Although the Board retains discretion to determine otherwise in unusual circumstances, it is the Board’s general policy that a director’s term as Lead Director shall be limited to three consecutive years.
+Although the Board retains discretion to determine otherwise, it is the Board’s general policy that a director’s term as Lead Director shall be limited to five consecutive years.

 - Size and Composition of the BoardCommittee Structure and Assignments

-The current size of the Board is thirteen.
-The Board believes that this size fosters good communications and effective operation, and should remain in the range of 11-15 members.
+The Board believes a size in the range of 11-15 members is optimal, and fosters good communications and effective operation.
 At all times, a substantial majority of the Board shall be “independent directors”, as that term is defined from time to time by relevant law and New York Stock Exchange (“NYSE”) listing rules.
 Further, the Board shall certify as to the independence of directors in accordance with relevant law and NYSE listing rules.
 New factors, such as the availability of uniquely qualified outside Board member candidates or succession planning considerations for external or internal Board members, or strategic opportunities for the Company, may justify changes in the size of the Board from time to time.
 The Board, with the assistance of the Governance Committee, shall select potential new Board members, based on its assessment and consideration of the qualifications, diversity, age, skills, experience and independence of the candidates, in the context of the needs of the Board, and using such other criteria and priorities established from time to time.

 The Board believes that it is important to balance insights formed from experience and understanding as a member of the Board with the benefits of fresh viewpoints and experience.
 Accordingly, each director shall submit a letter of resignation to the Chair of the Governance Committee, on behalf of the Board, upon the occurrence of any of the following: